Maternal and Infant Health

 Birthing Hospitals in Arkansas

 More than half of rural hospitals in the U.S. no longer offer labor and delivery services, according to a report by the Center for Healthcare Quality and Payment Reform.
-At many hospitals that continue to offer labor and deliver services, those services are at risk due to challenges with the healthcare workforce and hospital finances that increasingly make it difficult to subsidize these departments, which are required to remain fully staffed 24 hours a day, seven days a week.
+At many hospitals that continue to offer labor and delivery services, those services are at risk due to challenges with the healthcare workforce and hospital finances that increasingly make it difficult to subsidize these departments, which are required to remain fully staffed 24 hours a day, seven days a week.

-As of September 2024, Arkansas hospitals that provide labor and delivery services include:
+As of April 2026, Arkansas hospitals that provide labor and delivery services include:

 • Arkadelphia: Baptist Health Medical Center